 Read time 7 min

 In the middle of October 2020, Nordic Visual Studies and Art Education (NoVA) Master’s programme hosted in collaboration with Aalto University’s Career & Alumni Services NoVA Career Design Lab workshop and networking event for NoVA students and alumni from Aalto University.
 In the workshop, Dr. Kirsi LaPointe, currently working as the project manager in Aalto Career & Alumni Services, leaded participants to the basics of career design.
 Participants examined their career stories, imagined inspiring alternatives and chose concrete experiments.
-In addition to Kirsi’s orientation to career design, NoVA alumni Solip Park and Matilda Löytty, and soon-to-be NoVA graduate Vivita Kaupere shared their career stories to inspire others to combine their passion, ideas and actions to pursue meaningful careers in the creative field.
+In addition to Kirsi’s orientation to career design, NoVA alumni Solip Park and Matilda Löytty and soon-to-be NoVA graduate Vivita Kaupere shared their career stories to inspire others to combine their passions, ideas and actions for meaningful careers in the creative field.
 The workshops offered participants practical tools and helped them to identify concrete steps that they could take right away in order to design a sustainable, meaningful career.
 In total, 18 NoVA alumni and students around the world participated in the online workshop held in Zoom.

-From the beginning, the working methods and approaches used in the workshop were something new that many participant never have experienced in career services before.
+From the beginning, the working methods and approaches used in the workshop were something new that many participants never have experienced in career services before.
 The workshop started by reflecting the quotes by a few great thinkers Mary Olive, Tove Jansson, Pico Iyer and Elizabeth Gillbert.

 As an alternative to career development, career design sees a person or job seeker as an active change agent who takes agency of their own life.
 Change agents gather experiences and reflect its influences for lifewide and lifelong learning.
-They aim to do collaboration with others and apply an entrepreneurial mindset and skills althoug they would not ended up entrepreneurs themselves.
-Using creative thinking and critically puzzling your identity formation are methods in the center of the carer design processes.
+They aim to do collaboration with others and apply an entrepreneurial mindset and skills although they would not ended up entrepreneurs themselves.
+Using creative thinking and critically puzzling your identity formation are methods in the center of the carer design process.